shittu05/Student-Engagement-with-E-learning---Platform-Analysis/README.md

 ### by Muhammed Shittu

-This project investigates how students' digital engagement with an online learning hub relates to their self-reported cognitive load, cognitive engagement, and perceived learner control.
-The learning hub included video materials, concept maps, quizzes, and a survey.
+This project investigates how students' digital engagement with an online learning platform relates to their cognitive load, cognitive engagement, and perceived learner control.
+The learning platform included video materials, concept maps, quizzes, and a survey.
 The analysis focuses on whether different forms of platform interaction are associated with students' intrinsic load, extraneous load, and germane load.

 There are two main sections to this project:
 > In the first section, I performed exploratory data analysis and data preparation using student interaction logs and survey data from an online learning hub.
 I cleaned and merged data from page request events, video events, quiz attempts, and survey responses to create a student-level analytical dataset.
 The analysis examined how students interacted with learning resources such as videos, concept maps, and quizzes.